 As opposed to, “Elizabeth, instead of looking for a new job, I’ve decided to buy a franchise instead.”

 5. Make a good choice in a franchise to buy.

-If you’ve done the things I suggested, it’s time to find and choose the best franchise to invest in.
+If you’ve done the things I suggested, it’s time to find and choose a franchise business opportunity to invest in.